DanielEduardoLopez/CrimePredictionMX/README.md

 	<img src="Images/Fig_CrimeProbabilitySocialClassTheft.png?raw=true" width=80% height=80%>
 </p>

-Again, unlike the hypothesis of the present study, the model predicted that **the higher the social class, the higher the probability of suffering a crime** (even low impact crimes).
+Again, unlike the hypothesis of the present study, the model predicted that the **Lower Middle Income** class is the one more prone to suffer the above-mentioned low impact crimes, followed by the **High Income** segment.
+On the other hand, according to the model, the **Higher Middle Income** class is the one less likely to suffer them.

+Notwithstanding with the above, it is important to bear in mind that **most of the observations in the dataset belonged to the Lower Middle Income** class, so it was noteworthy that in both the high impact and low impact crimes, the probabilities were always higher for such socioeconomic segment.
+Therefore, it can be argued that this conclusion was a consequence of the imbalance of social classes in the data rather than a true correlation.

+To address this concern, a undersampling or oversampling strategy can be carried out onto the socioeconomic classes before retraining the MLP in a further analysis.

 ___